Polesworth Group Homes Ltd

 – it is necessary for us to know as your employer, e.g. fit notes or in order to claim statutory maternity pay.

-– if it is necessary for us to know because we are providing health and social care, and/or in the management of social care systems and services, e.g. results of a COVID-19 swab or antibody test, flu and COVID-19 vaccination records.
+– if it is necessary for us to know because we are providing health and social care, and/or in the management of social care systems and services, e.g. flu and COVID-19 vaccination records.

 • Criminal Record Data.